Friends of The Helicopter Museum

 Polish Mil Mi-8P, 618

-Landing gear parts from the giant Boeing Vertol XCH-62 Heavy Lift Helicopter (HLH), scrapped in 2005, 30 years after cancellation of the project, arrived in 2008.
-Details & pictures Boeing XCH-62 Heavy Lift Helicopter (HLH)
+Landing gear components from the giant Boeing Vertol XCH-62 Heavy Lift Helicopter (HLH), scrapped in 2005, 30 years after cancellation of the project, arrived in 2008.
+Details & pictures

 McCulloch J-2 autogyro, G-ORVB, was received at The Museum on December 21st 2008.
 Designed by D.K.Jovanovich, it was built in 1971 with a 3-bladed rotor, a wooden pusher propeller and a Lycoming 180 hp, 0-360, engine.